fortinet/fortigate-terraform-deploy/aws/7.2/transitgwyconnect/README.md

 East/West traffic between each Customer VPC will be routed to the transit gateway, and then through Connect.
 Then redirected to FortiGate-VM's GRE interface, and then back out the GRE interface, then to the destinated VPC.

 ## Deployment
-To deploy the FortiGate-VM to AWS:
+To deploy the FortiGate-VM instances to AWS:
 1. Clone the repository.
 2. Customize variables in the `terraform.tfvars.example` and `variables.tf` file as needed.
 And rename `terraform.tfvars.example` to `terraform.tfvars`.
 3. Initialize the providers and modules: